Parmodlhchawla89/NewsExercise/README.md

 - Navigate to project directory
 - Run ./run-buildScript.sh -v command from terminal

-The shell script will perform following task:
-- build the project from the command-line
-- run static code analysis such as linting
-- run unit tests and code coverage

 The SonarQube code coverage reports has been added in the project struture under "sonar-report" folder